feature-engine/feature_engine/docs/user_guide/preprocessing/MatchVariables.rst

 Note how the missing columns were added back to the transformed test set, with missing values, in the position (i.e., order) in which they were in the train set.

-Similarly, if the test set contained additional columns, those would be removed:
+Similarly, if the test set contained additional columns, those would be removed.
+To test that, let's add some extra columns to the test set:

 .. code:: python